forkcontrib/edx-documentation/en_us/shared/subsections/open_response_assessments/OpenResponseAssessments.rst

 .. _Open Response Assessments 2:

 ###########################################
-Open Response Assessments Overview
+Introduction to Open Response Assessments
 ###########################################

-.. note:: EdX offers full support for this problem type.

 In open response assessments, learners submit essay responses and then go through a series of assessment steps (such as peer assessment and self